Puneeth-mountblue/Life-Skills/Tiny Habits.md

 ### **Question 1 – Most interesting idea**

-The most interesting idea is how *tiny actions*, like doing just two push-ups or flossing one tooth, can grow into big habits.
+The most interesting idea is how tiny actions, like doing just two push-ups or flossing one tooth, can grow into big habits.
 Starting small makes change feel easy instead of overwhelming.

 ---